Niijima Glass Art Festival 2024

-The 34th Niijima Glass Festival was held from October 16 to 22.
-Please see this page for photos and videos.
+The 35th Niijima Glass Festival was held from October 21 to 27.
+Please see this page for more information.

-The Center holds the Niijima International Glass Art Festival, invites artists from abroad every year to do workshops, open demos and lectures.
-Many students participate not only from all over Japan but also from overseas to the festival.
-The festival is an annual and exciting event in the glass art world.
-This year, we celebrate its 32nd year. p>
+Annually, the center hosts the Niijima International Glass Art Festival, inviting artists from abroad to conduct workshops, open demonstrations, and lectures.
+Celebrating its 31st year, the festival attracts participants not only from across Japan but also from distant shores, making it an exciting and essential event in the world of glass art. p>

 Niijima Glass Art Museum focuses on contemporary glass art.
 Our collections are mainly the works of artists who visited Niijima in the workshop.
 You can see some of the exhibits here. p>